-As a laboratory design and construction firm, we are experts when it comes to creating efficient layouts and custom furniture for demanding research and testing environments.
+As lab builders, we are experts when it comes to creating efficient layouts and custom furniture for demanding research and testing environments.

 As the legalization of medical and recreational marijuana spreads across the country, the cannabis industry continues to grow as a result.
 It is projected that marijuana sales will reach and exceed $20 billion by 2023.

 Marijuana use is becoming more and more acceptable in the eyes of the general population across the country, making now the opportune time to enter into the industry.
 Whether you are looking to stake your claim in this expanding business, have a strong desire to create better medicine alternatives for those in need, or are interested in creating new and interesting strains of cannabis, a top-notch cannabis lab will be crucial to achieving your goals.

 Building a cannabis lab from the ground up is not something that can be accomplished overnight.
 There are many aspects you will need to consider before getting started.

 Some of these details include following various legal regulations and standards, recruiting talented professionals to work in your lab, and even finding a credible cannabis lab bench dealer to help you equip your lab.